Christopher K. Odinet

 Assistant Professor of Law

-Courses Taught: Security Devices, Obligations, Sales and Lease, Seminar on Urban Legal Problems (Housing and Community Development)
+Courses Taught: Security Devices/Secured Transactions, Property (Civil and Common Law), Sales and Lease, Commercial Paper/Payment Systems, Seminar on Urban Legal Problems (Housing and Community Development)

 BA, Political Science, 2007, Louisiana State University A&M; JD, Graduate Diploma in Civil Law, magna cum laude, 2010, Louisiana State University Paul M. Hebert Law Center

-Prior to joining the faculty, Professor Odinet was an associate in the real estate and business group in the Baton Rouge office of Phelps Dunbar, L.L.P.
-His practice involved complex commercial real estate transactions, multi-family and mixed-use developments, and multi-tiered public-private incentive financing.
+Prior to joining the faculty, Professor Odinet was an associate in the business group of the law firm of Phelps Dunbar, L.L.P.
+His practice involved real estate transactions, commercial lending, and public-private tax-incentive financing.